bustle/bluestream/README.md

 `new WriteStream(inputOpts: IWritableStreamOptions | writeFunction, fn?: writeFunction): WriteStream`

-Create a write-promise stream.
-Pass it a function that takes data and encoding returns a promise that indicates when the object/chunk are fully processed.
+Creates a write-promise stream which accepts a function that takes data and encoding as arguments and returns a promise that indicates when the object/chunk is fully processed.

 Options:
   * `write` - An optional way to pass the write function